 5. Efficiently onboard new hires

-Investment in training and development is key to promoting long term productivity in the workplace.
+Investment in training and development is key to promoting long-term productivity in the workplace.
 Of course, ramping up in a new job takes time and a lot of learning will inevitably happen on the fly, but laying a strong onboarding process foundation will help your teams acclimate and improve their on-the-job efficiency much faster.

 Organizations with a strong onboarding process improve new hire retention by 82% and overall productivity by over 70%.
-It’s mutually beneficial to cut the cost of training a new employee, this will reduce turnover expenses and set up your new hires for long term success.
+It’s mutually beneficial to cut the cost of training a new employee, this will reduce turnover expenses and set up your new hires for long-term success.

 6. Invest in company-wide knowledge management

-Utilizing an company-wide knowledge management tool is especially important when a physical “office space” is off the table.
+Utilizing a company-wide knowledge management tool is especially important when a physical “office space” is off the table.
 We can no longer rely on shoulder taps or room polls to find the information that we need, so ensuring that your team has the answers to the questions they need to even do their jobs in the first place, not to mention effectively, is a top priority.
-This knowledge can be anything from ‘how to set up your WFH office space’ to ‘new product feature breakdowns’ but regardless of the technicality of the question, your employees need a reliable source of information to access to the answers to productively go about their work.
+This knowledge can be anything from ‘how to set up your WFH office space’ to ‘new product feature breakdowns’ but regardless of the technicality of the question, your employees need a reliable source of information to access the answers to productively go about their work.
 This means investing in and sustaining a knowledge base that houses all of your company’s internal knowledge.